USFWS/secas/_posts/2019-07-22-a-brief-history-of-SECAS.md

 ---
 _by Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints_

-In case this is your first time reading about SECAS with the launch of the newsletter, here is a quick recap of where SECAS has been, and where it's going.
+In case this is your first time reading about SECAS with the launch of the newsletter, here is a quick recap of where SECAS has been and where it's going.
 Read on to catch up on the history of this initiative!

 **2011**